Are You Ready for Mandatory Climate and Utility Reporting?

 Many organisations believe they are prepared, until audit, assurance, or disclosure deadlines expose gaps in their data.

-• No linkage between reported numbers and actual site behaviour
+No linkage between reported numbers and actual consumption patterns across your portfolio.

-• High manual effort required every reporting cycle, with increasing compliance risk
+High manual effort each cycle with no repeatable process, and increasing compliance risk as obligations tighten.

 As reporting obligations tighten, static, annually collated, retrospective data is no longer sufficient.
 Regulators and auditors increasingly expect organisations to demonstrate not just what was reported, but how usage is monitored, validated, managed, and improved over time.